 Amidst the frenzied popularity of Europe’s usual suspects, Budapest quietly flies under the radar.
 It excels in just about every form you wouldn’t expect!
 The world will continue to flock to the Amsterdams, and the Ibizas, and the Londons, and the Munichs of the world.
-If you want to party without burning a hole in your pocket though, you really have to come to Budapest.
+If you want to party without burning a hole in your pocket though, you really have to explore the Budapest nightlife scene.
 In addition to being the cheapest city in Europe for a drink and the superb networking of Budapest Party Hostels, the Hungarian capital offers great variety in its party landscape.
 I celebrated my 25th birthday with the good folk at Retox Party Hostel [Read: Retox Party Hostel – Your Budapest HQs].
 I’m not really a birthday person, and despite that, I think I had one of my most memorable birthdays ever.

 Headquarters – Where to Stay

-You want to anchor your Budapest party experience to a solid party hostel.
+You want to anchor your Budapest nightlife/party experience to a solid party hostel.
 Party hostels are a vital component of your planning.
 They become your gateway to the wildest, underground, most happening nightlife scenes in town.
 My personal recommendation’s always going to be Retox, because let’s face it – one day with those good folks, and you’re never going away!
 Having said that, I can understand why some of us may want to stay at a slightly quieter place after partying all day/night long to get a few hours of sleep.
 In that case, some of the quieter Budapest Party Hostel properties like Carpe Noctem Original and Carpe Noctem Vitae might be better picks.
 They are great because you still get to do everything with the crazier Grandio and Retox peeps, without having to lose out on sleeping hours 🙂

-Budapest Party Boats
+Budapest Nightlife Secret #1: Party Boats

 The Danube has been a vital cog in the histories of Buda & Pest, and the Budapest Party Boats are a sort of not-so-quiet acknowledgement of that.
 There are many companies that offer cruise parties on the Danube, but nothing holds a candle to the folks at the original Budapest Boat Party.
 Depending upon the day of the week, the company offers 2 types of boat-parties: